James Alderson: Biography

 He was appointed physician extraordinary to the queen in 1874, having previously, in 1869, received the honour of knighthood.

-Sir James was a fellow of the Royal Society and contributed occasional papers to their ‘Transactions,’ and to the ‘Transactions’ of the Medico-Chirurgical Society.
+Sir James was a fellow of the Royal Society and contributed occasional papers to their 'Transactions,’ and to the 'Transactions' of the Medical and Chirurgical Society of London.
 He delivered the Lumleian lectures in 1852 and 1853, and, what is unusual, was twice appointed to deliver the Harveian oration in 1854 and 1867.
+In 1865, he was elected President of the now-Royal Medical and Chirurgical Society.

 He was an omnivorous reader, and a shrewd observer of men and things, from whom the world of readers might reasonably have expected instruction and amusement.
 He opportunely met Bishop Wilberforce when the latter was seized by an illness in Italy, and the two travelled homeward together.
 Alderson had some entertaining reminiscences of the journey, which he was accustomed to relate with great zest.

-He published in 1847 a work on ‘Diseases of the Stomach and Alimentary Canal,’ in which was embodied the result of his extensive experience in a most important class of diseases.
+He published in 1847 a work on 'Diseases of the Stomach and Alimentary Canal,’ in which was embodied the result of his extensive experience in a most important class of diseases.

 He died at his home in Berkeley Square and was buried at West Norwood Cemetery.